dqops/dqo/docs/categories-of-data-quality-checks/how-to-detect-data-quality-issues-in-text-fields.md

 but observing the length of strings can still reveal many data quality issues.

 ### Issues with too short texts
-Texts shorter than a reasonable minimum are a possible case of potential data corruption.
-We can't expect a phone number to be only two digits.
-Or an email that has just two letters must be wrong.
-It is not even enough to include the domain name.
+Texts that are shorter than a reasonable minimum may indicate potential data corruption.
+For example, a phone number should not be only two digits, and an email address with just two letters is likely to be incorrect as it does not include the domain name.

-Too short texts are a result of:
+Too short texts can be a result of:

 - Someone accidentally truncated the text manually.